tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 Ike transitioned into full-on hysteria.

 And, very much like a cat, the intruder appeared perfectly indifferent to our mounting duress.

 They stopped faux-licking their palm and stretched wide, shifting their stomach towards me, unafraid, unbothered, unprotected.

 I stared at them, disbelief running dizzy laps around the base of my skull.

 They were around five feet tall, mask included, which was circular, stout, flattened at the top, triple the size of a human skull, and circumferentially smooth.
-The shape reminded me of the box I used to store drum cymbals.
+The shape reminded me of the box I used to store my extra drum cymbals.

-Our calico’s likeness had been painted across the mask.
-Her light green eyes.
-The black splotch surrounding her nose.
-The ragged edges of her left ear.
-To fit the mask’s bizarre dimensions, however, all those familiar features were slightly distorted.
+Our calico’s likeness had been meticulously painted across the mask.
+Her emerald green eyes, the black splotch surrounding her light pink nose, the ragged edges of her left ear: it was all there and accounted for.
+To fit the mask’s bizarre dimensions, however, those familiar features needed to be distorted.

 Everything was a little *too* wide and a little *too* big.

 It was the same with their gaunt, emaciated body.

-They’d faithfully and meticulously translated the markings of her fur onto their skin, stretching the pattern to fit over their lanky proportions.
+They’d faithfully translated the markings of her fur onto their skin, stretching the pattern to fit over their ghoulish proportions.

 A patch of white over their sunken, craterous abdomen.

 Speckles of soft orange along their forearms, extremities which had cords of tendon revoltingly visible because of the way their thin skin wrapped tightly around their fatless frame.